arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterBlock(ctx *BlockContext)
     EnterBlock is called when production block is entered.

+func (s *BaseArcParserListener) EnterBreakStmt(ctx *BreakStmtContext)
+    EnterBreakStmt is called when production breakStmt is entered.

 func (s *BaseArcParserListener) EnterCastExpression(ctx *CastExpressionContext)
     EnterCastExpression is called when production castExpression is entered.